aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Arc
-Computes the arc; the returned value is an angle in the range from 0.0 to PI radians.
+Computes the arc length, returning an angle in the range from 0.0 to π radians.

 **Type**: Datatype: Numeric